-- Joel Muchmore, Beeman & Muchmore, LLP
+- Joel Muchmore,

+Beeman & Muchmore, LLP

-The third-party firm concluded that ABC was out of compliance and owed \$57 million in back licenses and fines, and recommended they settle with Oracle by purchasing an Unlimited License Agreement (ULA) for \$8 million.
+The third-party firm concluded that the software company was out of compliance and owed \$57 million in back licenses and fines, and recommended they settle with Oracle by purchasing an Unlimited License Agreement (ULA) for \$8 million.
 See Figure 2.